mukku1/Git_Learing/README.md

-## This is the GIT tutorial by Krish Naik sir
+## This is the GIT tutorial by Krish Naik Sir